Frequently Asked Questions

-Students can either work by themselves or in a team of up to 4
+Students can either work by themselves or in a team of up to four.

 Why do I need to collect parental consent forms for each student?

-We need to ensure the safety of all children participating in the Bebras Australia Challenge.
-As Bebras is an international Challenge, your student’s information will be stored on its computer system in the Netherlands.
+We need to ensure the safety of all students participating in the Bebras Australia Computational Thinking Challenge.
+As Bebras is an international challenge, your student’s information will be stored on its computer system in the Netherlands.
 At the end of each year, this information is completely deleted.
 Because the information is held overseas, all students must have parental permission to participate.

 Why do we do this?

-The information is stored for the school year so the Coordinator can log back in at any time to see their students results, compare them to the second round, or simply re-print a lost participation certificate.
+The information is stored for the school year so the teacher can log back in at any time to see their students results, compare them to the first round, or simply re-print a lost participation certificate.